codersclub/emlog.ml/README.md

 ## License Agreement

 The license under which the Emlog software is released is the Free Software Foundation's GPLv3 (or higher): [LICENSE](/license.txt)

+## Installation Notes

+1. Upload all decompressed files to the web root directory of the server or virtual host.
+You can also upload the zip package and decompress it online.
+2. Access the pre-resolved domain name on the browser, and the program will automatically jump to the emlog installation page.
+Just follow the prompts to install it.
+3. The installation process will not create a database.
+You need to create it in advance.
+Click to confirm the installation.
+The installation is successful.